Giving Tuesday 2023

-We know a financial donation is not feasible to everyone, in which case consider donating your time.
+We know a financial donation is not feasible for everyone, in which case consider donating your time.
 We currently have various volunteer opportunities to sign up for.

 Thanks for your support!

 A big thank you to the following individuals and organizations that are generously offering to match the donations!
 We have now secured $10,000 in matching funds.